arangodb/velocypack/Jason.md

 Motivation
 ----------

+These days, JSON is used in many cases where data has to be exchanged.
+Lots of protocols between different services use it, databases store JSON (document stores naturally but others increasingly as well).
+It is popular, because it is simple, human-readable, and yet surprisingly versatile, despite its limitations.

+At the same time there are a plethora of alternatives ranging from XML over Universal Binary JSON, MongoDB's BSON, MessagePack, BJSON (binary JSON), Apache Thrift till Google's protocol buffers and ArangoDB's shaped JSON.

+When looking into this, we were surprised to find that none of these formats manages to combine compactness, platform independence, fast access to subobjects and rapid conversion from and to JSON.

-We need a binary format that
+We have invented Jason because we need a binary format that

   - is compact
   - covers all of JSON plus dates, integers and binary data
-  - can be used in the database kernel to access subdocuments for example for indexes, so it must be possible to access subdocuments (array and object members) efficiently
+  - can be used in a database kernel to access subdocuments for example for indexes, so it must be possible to access subdocuments (array and object members) efficiently
   - can be transferred to JSON and from JSON rapidly